DannyActive/CLIM-680-Report/index.md

 A collection of jupyter notebooks used for this analysis can be be found in my CLIM680-Report directory via [Analysis:](https://github.com/DannyActive/CLIM680-Report) .
 The python notebook [RAI](https://github.com/DannyActive/CLIM680-Report/blob/main/RAI.ipynb) includes a manual function for computing the Rainfall Anomaly Index (RAI).
 All notebooks are labeled and commented.

 ### Conda environment
-The [climate.yml](climate.yml) file provides the conda environment for the successful execution codes used in this study.
+The [climate.yml](climate.yml) file provides the conda environment for the successful execution of codes used in this study.

 ### Figures
 All figures generated from this work can be found in the sub-repository [figures](https://github.com/DannyActive/CLIM680-Report/tree/main/figures).